brendan-jarvis/whisper_subtitles/README.md

 This is a Python script that utilizes the OpenAI Whisper library to generate .srt files with subtitles for compatible audio and video files.
 The script generates .srt files for each file found in the specified directory using Whisper.
 Please note that the generated subtitles may not be completely accurate, and manual correction may be necessary.

+## Uses

+1. Transcribing audio/video content locally.
+2. Fallback option for adding subtitles to movies/TV shows that don't already have them.
+3. Adding lyrics to a song for DIY Spotify Karaoke.

 ## Installation

 To use the WhisperSubtitles Python script, you'll need to create a virtual environment and install the required dependencies.
 Here's how you can do that: